Home » Disability Tax Credit in Canada for Alzheimers

 Important Disability Tax Credit Information

 It is beneficial for individuals considering applying for the disability tax credit or already approved for it to know that it is purely a tax reduction credit.
-This means that there are not any negative associations or financial impact to the people receiving this credit.
-The disability tax credit is not considered to be income, and will not hinder the individuals other income sources or health benefits.
+This means that there are not any negative associations or financial impacts on the people receiving this credit.
+The disability tax credit is not considered to be income, and will not hinder the individual’s other income sources or health benefits.

-In addition, it’s important for the claimant to look into implications arising from receiving lump sum income tax credit refunds.
+In addition, the claimant needs to look into implications arising from receiving lump sum income tax credit refunds.

 The Importance Of Applying For The Disability Tax Credit

-With so many options available to those suffering with a life altering disability such as Alzheimer’s, it is important for individuals to take advantage of everything being offered to them.
-With services and programs expanding every year to help individuals and families and children of these individuals, failing to apply will leave them without the ability relieve some financial stress and complete basic daily activities that they are currently struggling with.
+With so many options available to those suffering from a life-altering disability such as Alzheimer’s, individuals need to take advantage of everything being offered to them.
+With services and programs expanding every year to help individuals and families and children of these individuals, failing to apply will leave them without the ability to relieve some financial stress and complete basic daily activities that they are currently struggling with.
 Taking the time to apply for the disability tax credit will greatly enhance your quality of life.